JamesVanWaza/zeicloud/README.md

 # zeicloud

-Tracking how many years it will take for my 5 million files to sync in iCloud.
+Tracking how many years it will take for my 350000 files to sync to OneDrive. - Jun 22, 2024 12:15